You Are the Product: The Price of Free in the Growing Privacy Industry

 What’s more concerning is that AVG recently bought Hide My Ass!, a VPN provider offering users “total privacy and protection.”
 If AVG’s antivirius product is being called “spyware,” can Hide My Ass!
 VPN users trust AVG to respect their privacy?

 Consumers should beware of free VPN apps that collect, analyze and share their data with third parties – a practice known in the analytics industry as selling the insides

 Some free services’ business models are based around selling ads and showing these ads to users.

 Ouch.
-Hopefully free users understand that their privacy is compromised when using an ad-supported product.
-But do free users of VPN products expect their privacy to be compromised?
+While free users may understand their privacy is compromised when using an ad-supported product, Hotspot Shield has taken things to a whole new level by applying invasive practices to paid users AND by being dishonest.
+It’d doubt that free or paid users of VPN products expect their privacy to be compromised in this manner.

 Betternet is a free VPN service that states they are “a free service and will be free forever.”
 They support their business by asking user to install “free apps that are recommended inside the Betternet app, [which] covers the cost of keeping our service alive.”